tomkerkhove/promitor/docs/configuration/v2.x/runtime/scraper.md

     isEnabled: false # Optional.
 Default: false
 ```

-_Note: All telemetry is emitted as verbose so you have to make sure `telemetry` is configured correctly._
+_Note: All telemetry is emitted as `trace` so you have to make sure `telemetry` is configured correctly._

 ## Overriding configuration with environment variables